-- CMP–A comprehensive metabolic panel (CMP) is a blood test that provides information about a person’s liver and kidneys, body sugar and protein levels, and electrolyte and fluid balance.
+- Comprehensive metabolic panel (CMP): Provides information about a person’s liver and kidneys, body sugar and protein levels, and electrolyte and fluid balance.
 Doctors order a CMP test to help diagnose liver disease or kidney disease, as well as conditions like diabetes.

-- CBC-A complete blood count (CBC) is a blood test used to evaluate your overall health and detect a wide range of disorders, including anemia, infection, and leukemia.
-A complete blood count test measures several components and features of your blood, including: Red blood cells, which carry oxygen.
+- Complete blood count (CBC): Evaluates your overall health and detect various disorders, including anemia, infection, and leukemia.
+A complete blood count test measures several components and features of your blood, including red blood cells, which carry oxygen.

-- Lipid panel-A lipid panel is a blood test that measures lipids-fats and fatty substances used as a source of energy by your body.
+- Lipid panel: Measures lipids, fats, and fatty substances used as a source of energy by your body.
 Lipids include cholesterol, triglycerides, high-density lipoprotein (HDL), and low-density lipoprotein (LDL).

-- Hemoglobin A1C– The A1C test measures what percentage of your hemoglobin — a protein in red blood cells that carries oxygen — is coated with sugar (glycated).
+- Hemoglobin A1C: Measures the percentage of your hemoglobin — a protein in red blood cells that carries oxygen — coated with sugar (glycated).
 The higher your A1C level, the poorer your blood sugar control and the higher your risk of diabetes complications.
 This tests your levels over the previous 2-3 months.

-- TSH– (Thyroid Stimulating Hormone) Determines whether the thyroid gland is working properly.
+- Thyroid Stimulating Hormone (TSH): Determines whether the thyroid gland is working correctly.
 An underactive thyroid gland (hypothyroidism) can cause symptoms such as weight gain, tiredness, dry skin, constipation, a feeling of being too cold, or frequent menstrual periods.

-- PSA– (Prostate Specific Antigen) Primarily used to screen for prostate cancer.
-The test measures the amount of prostate-specific antigen (PSA) in your blood.
-PSA is a protein produced by both cancerous and noncancerous tissue in the prostate, a small gland that sits below a man’s bladder.
+- Prostate Specific Antigen (PSA): Primarily used to screen for prostate cancer.
+The test measures the amount of (PSA) in your blood.
+PSA is a protein produced by cancerous and noncancerous tissue in the prostate.
+This gland sits below a man’s bladder.